 Our findings cast doubt on the ability of customers to accurately perceive the quality of customer service organizations.
 The theoretical attributes we suggested as possible causes of customer bias were meant to explain why these biases occur, but like any useful theory they also suggest potential remedies.
-Based on our theorizing, racial and gender biases in customer satisfaction judgments may be reduced by (1) making customer ratings less anonymous; (2) changing the standards customer use to make their ratings so they emphasize behavior rather than subjective judgments; and (3) introducing customer de-biasing education or training in the evaluation process.
-Identifiability (i.e. non-anonymity) may provide an especially strong de-biasing effect in service contexts characterized by repeated interaction (e.g. the doctor/patient relationship) because customers would want to make sure their ratings do not jeopardize future received service quality.
-Behaviorally anchored rating scales may be especially helpful for removing bias in customer expectations (i.e. individuals often hold non-whites and women to higher standards; Biernat & Kobrynowicz, 1997).
-Organizations could consider only accepting customer satisfaction surveys from customers who have completed de-biasing training, although such a move would be logistically and perhaps scientifically problematic (due to potential selection bias).
+Our theorizing suggests that racial and gender biases in customer satisfaction judgments may be reduced by (1) making customer ratings less anonymous, (2) changing the standards customers use to make their ratings so they emphasize behavior rather than subjective judgments, and (3) introducing customer debiasing education or training into the evaluation process.
+Identifiability (i.e., nonanonymity) may provide an especially strong debiasing effect in service contexts characterized by repeated interactions (e.g., the doctor-patient relationship) because customers would want to make sure their ratings do not jeopardize the quality of future received service.
+Behaviorally anchored rating scales may be especially helpful for removing bias in customer expectations, because individuals often hold nonwhites and women to higher standards (Biernat & Kobrynowicz, 1997).
+Organizations could consider only accepting customer satisfaction surveys from customers who have completed debiasing training, although such a move would be logistically and perhaps scientifically problematic (owing to potential selection bias).

 In addition to addressing factors that cause bias in customer ratings, organizations can take practical steps to minimize the potential adverse impact of customer biases on nonwhite and female employees' careers.
-For example, organizations might consider only using satisfaction surveys from frequent customers to ensure that raters have sufficient exposure to targets.
-Organizations could also ask for customer feedback during the customer service encounter so that customers will be most likely to be paying attention and less likely to rely on information subject to memory bias when judging their customer experience.
-Organizations might also want to let customers know that the data will be used to make career progression decisions so that customers are more motivated to judge responsibly.
-Organizations could also insert "bias sensitive" questions in customer satisfaction judgments so that responses from potentially biased customers can be given less weight or discarded.
-However, we urge caution if organizations choose to remove outlier ratings because this tactic may actually decrease rating accuracy if most judges are aware of their biases and therefore tend to over-correct their judgments (Zitzewitz, 2006).
+For example, organizations might consider only using satisfaction surveys from frequent customers to ensure that raters have had sufficient exposure to targets.
+Organizations could also ask for customer feedback during service encounters so that customers will be most likely to be paying attention and less likely to rely on information that is subject to memory bias when judging their experience.
+Organizations might also want to let customers know that the data will be used to make career progression decisions so that they are more motivated to judge responsibly.
+Organizations could also insert bias-sensitive questions into customer satisfaction judgments so that responses from potentially biased customers could be given less weight or discarded.
+However, we urge caution if organizations choose to remove outlier ratings, because this tactic may actually decrease rating accuracy if most judges are aware of their biases and therefore tend to overcorrect their judgments (Zitzewitz, 2006).
 Alternatively, organizations may be able to statistically correct for bias when calculating customer satisfaction judgments.
-Finally, using different survey formats for customer rating scales might also be helpful for circumventing rater biases, like forced-choice, behaviorally anchored rating scales (citing specific valued behaviors), and un-weighted and weighted checklists.
-Organizations should consider the tradeoffs between these formats and choose the one that is most likely to reduce the effects of customer judgment biases on the career prospects of those who are most vulnerable to being targets of such bias.
+Finally, using different survey formats for customer rating scales might also be helpful for circumventing rater biases; possibilities are forced choice, behaviorally anchored rating scales (citing specific valued behaviors), and unweighted and weighted checklists.
+Organizations should consider the trade-offs these formats entail and choose the one that is most likely to reduce the effects of customer judgment biases on the career prospects of those who are the most vulnerable targets.